-Empowers teachers to support students on a coherent journey through school mathematics, showcasing the best models, metaphors and representations along with excellent examples, explanations and tasks that can be used across the curriculum.
+Written by Peter Mattock, Conceptual Maths: Teaching ‘about’ (rather than just ‘how to do’) mathematics in schools aims to empower teachers to support students on a comprehensive and coherent journey through school mathematics.
+Showcasing the best models, metaphors and representations, it provides excellent examples, explanations and exercises that can be used across the curriculum.

 Concepts are at the heart of the study of mathematics.
 They are the ideas that remain constant whenever they are encountered, but which combine and build upon each other to create the mathematical universe.
-It is the structure of each concept that gives rise to the procedures that are used in calculation and problem-solving – and by learning about these structures, a learner can make sense of how different processes are doing what they do, using them flexibly as need demands.
+It is the structure of each concept that gives rise to the procedures that are used in calculation and problem-solving – and, by learning about these structures, a learner can make sense of how different processes work and use them flexibly as need demands.

 Suitable for teachers of maths in primary, secondary and post-16 settings.